dCache/dcache-book2/config-gplazma.md

     version 2.1

-DCACHE supports versions 2.1 and to some extend 2.2.
+dCache supports versions 2.1 and to some extend 2.2.

 Except for empty lines and comments (lines start with `#`) the configuration lines have the following format: